 Data Processing Addendum

 We provide the latest version of the Customer.io DPA for you to download here on this page.
-You can find additional information regarding GDPR & Customer.io, CCPA, and more information about our security practices here.
+You can find additional information regarding Customer.io’s compliance with GDPR, U.S. State Data Privacy Laws, and more information about our security practices here.
 For your convienience we have included the newest Standard Contracutal Clauses (SCCs) within this document for co-execution.

 Executing a DPA does not change any of our practices concerning the protection of your privacy and your data.
 Everyone using our service gets the same high standards of privacy and security.